shuaishiliu/SGCN/readme.md

 ## SGCN

-SGCN models the sparse graph in two views:
+SGCN models the sparse graph in two aspects:

 1) a Spatial Sparse Graph to represent sparse interaction
 2) a Temprial Sparse Graph to represent diverse motion tendencies